 Actual reasonable expenses will be reimbursed subject to the limits set forth in these guidelines.

 All requests for reimbursements of travel related expenses must be submitted on properly completed College forms.

 The use of a personal automobile is discouraged, except for regional travel.
 (For regional travel beyond 100 miles in a 24 hour period, it is generally more cost effective to use a rental car rather than your personal vehicle.)
-Personal vehicle travel shall be reimbursed at a stated IRS rate in effect at the time of travel.
-Normally, the College adopts the IRS standard reimbursement rate for personal auto use, for fuel, insurance, depreciation, and any other costs of usage.
+Personal vehicle travel shall be reimbursed at a rate of 24¢ per mile.
 Parking and tolls should be itemized separately and receipts should be included.
 Reimbursement should not exceed the cost of commercial transportation, where available.
 For two or more persons traveling together in the same vehicle, only one person will be reimbursed for mileage.

 A receipt should be requested to document these expenses.
 Indicate on the receipt the starting and ending point for the trip, date and a brief description of the purpose of the trip.
 Limousine service to and from airports should only be used when other means of transportation are not practical or available.

 Commercial air travel expense is reimbursed on the basis of the actual cost incurred by the traveler using normally traveled routes.
 All College approved travel should be at the most economical rates, not first or business class.
 Travelers are expected to take the least costly fare offered that realistically meets scheduling needs.
 Booking flights at least 30 days in advance is encouraged to avoid premium airfare pricing.
 All attempts to be flexible in selection of airlines and flight times are encouraged for expense savings.